BananaCloud-CC2022-Parthenope/BananaCloud/README.md

 * In this page there is a text field "Grafana.com Dashboard" paste there this link https://grafana.com/grafana/dashboards/3434 to attach Grafana to the Prometheus metrics

-* After Loading, in the "faas" field of the next window use the "faas" attribute.
+* After clicking Loading, in the "faas" field of the next window use the "faas" attribute.

 Now you should be monitoring all the metrics of the running function on the Cluster.